Côte de BeauneAppellation Village

-History & tradition: this is a particular wine since it comes from the vines of the Joseph Drouhin estate (total vineyard area around 3 hectares - 7.5 acres) as well as from the younger vines of Clos des Mouches and other Premier Crus of Beaune that have been declassified (a Beaune wine can be declassified into Côte de Beaune).
+History & tradition: this is a particular wine since it comes from the vines of the Joseph Drouhin estate (1 hectares - 2.5 acres) as well as from the younger vines of Clos des Mouches and other Premier Crus of Beaune that have been declassified (a Beaune wine can be declassified into Côte de Beaune).

 Soil: chalky, not very deep.
 The slope can be steep and the exposure is South/South-East.

 Biological cultivation since 1990; biodynamic cultivation a few years later.

 Vine stocks: "sélection massale" (propagation of new vine stocks from a number of selected vines) done at the Drouhin nursery; also clones of recognized quality.

 Soil maintenance: compost of manure and white wood, sometimes guano (seabird manure used as fertilizer).
 Soil is ploughed either by tractor or by horse to manage spreading of weeds.

 Treatment: only authorized products for biological cultivation are used: infusions and macerations of plant materials, sulfur and copper, powdered rock.
 Natural predators are not eliminated.

 Plantation density: from 10,000 to 12,500 stocks/ha in order to extract all possible nuances from the terroir and limit the production of each vine stock.

 Yield: we aim to keep our yields low, more in line with the previous regulation: around 20% less than allowed by the current law.